 '''

 public void onShutdown(@Observes @Destroyed WebApplication webapp) {

 System.out.println("Application at " + webapp.getContextPath() + " no longer handling

 requests");

+}

 '''

-24.3.
+20.3.
 Servlet request lifecycle events

-This of events corresponds to event the category the receivers on interface. javax.servlet.ServletRequestListener The event propagated is а javax.servlet.ServletRequest (not a javax.servlet.ServletRequestEvent, since the ServletRequest is the only relevant information this event provides).
+of events corresponds to the event the category receivers interface. javax.servlet.ServletRequestListener The event propagated javax.servlet.ServletRequest (not a javax.servlet.ServletRequestEvent, Since the ServletRequest is the only relevant information this event provides).

-There are two qualifiers provided in the org.jboss.seam.servlet.event package (@Initialized and @Destroyed) that can be used to observe a specific lifecycle phase of the servlet request and a secondary qualifier to filter events by servlet path (@Path).
+There are two qualifiers provided in the org.jboss.solder.servlet.event package (@Initialized and @Destroyed) that can be used to observe a specific lifecycle phase of the servlet request and a secondary qualifier to filter events by servlet path (@Path).